kmane-ownerbb/coretest_matrixbuildjav/README.md

  ###Test Case that is covered before that we have to do following -> go to project setting and clear cache and then triggering a webhook/manual build

-16. clear cache/reset minion
+15. clear cache/reset minion
     - After completing build with cache: true clear cache from project settings-options page and then trigger the project again it should not cache the build which cached before

- ###tag and release build
+ ###tag  build

-17. Tag build from ui
+16. Tag build from ui
     - create a tag build , when we create a tag  from github ui (even if dont give release name )it will trigger          both tag and release build with tag name given
-18. Release build from github ui